MindNode Triad

 • Shift ⇧ + Arrow keys: press down Shift ⇧ and expand the selection via the Arrow keys.

-To detach a node/whole branch, select the nodes you want to detach.
-Then right-click, and the context menu will open up on your Mac; on iOS, you can use the action menu (circle with three dots) in the toolbar.
-Now select Node > Detach.
-You can also use the keyboard shortcut Shift ⇧ + Command ⌘ + D.
+If you want to detach a node/whole branch, select the nodes you want to detach.
+Then use the keyboard shortcut Shift ⇧ + Command ⌘ + D on your Mac; on iOS, you can use the action menu (circle with three dots) in the toolbar.
+Now select Oragnize > Detach.

 Fold & Unfold Branches